claudiutodorutaurea/hackathon-claudiutodorut/README.md

 # hackathon1 - claudiutodorut

+Hackathon1

 The project is calculating and displaying in a google spreadsheet the following columns:
 "IC ID", "IC Name", "IC SEM", "Day", "7 Hrs per day", "Deep Work Blocks", "Dev Time >70%", "Daily CiC", "Intensity - Focus 90%", "work blocks less than 1h", "Complient CiC", "Actual Intensity", "Actual Focus".
 Were added extra columns to be displayed: "Actual Intensity" and "Actual Focus".
 All configuration is hold in application.yml file:
-application:
+“application:
   crossover:
     token: 430109:1564055978335:57f5167da6e473d9a1d41a9cf7b33dab
     teamId: 2952